-When we needed domain parking for our unused domains, we really wanted something simple that we had total control over and could also control ads and sponsorships if we needed to.
+Carpathian needed domain parking for unused domains and wanted something simple with total control over content, including ads and sponsorships if needed.

-This post explains how our basic domain parking system works, why we chose simplicity over complexity, and the economics behind it.
+This post explains how the domain parking system works, why simplicity was chosen, and the actual economics behind it.

-- A Flask server (about 600 lines of Python)
+- Flask server (about 600 lines of Python)

 - Platform credits at $0.01 per 1,000 unique visitors